 Adults should not establish or seek to establish social contact with children for the purpose of securing a friendship or to pursue or strengthen a relationship.
-If a child or parent seeks to establish social contact, or if this occurs coincidentally, the member of staff should exercise her/his professional judgement in making a response.
-There will be occasions when there are social contacts between children and staff, where for example the parent and employee are part of the same social circle.
-These contacts however, will be easily recognised and openly acknowledged.
+If a child or parent seeks to establish social contact, or if this occurs coincidentally, the employee should exercise her/his professional judgement in making a response.
+There will be occasions when there are social contacts between children and employees, where for example the parent and employee are part of the same social circle.
+These contacts, however, will be easily recognised and openly acknowledged.

 Nevertheless, there must be awareness on the part of those working with children and young people that some social contacts, especially where these are not common knowledge can be misconstrued as being part a grooming process.
-This can also apply to social contacts made through outside interests or through the staff member's own family.
-It is recognised that staff can support a parent who may be in particular difficulty.
-Care needs to be exercised in those situations where the parent comes to depend upon the staff member for support outside their professional role.
+This can also apply to social contacts made through outside interests or through the employee's own family.
+It is recognised that employees can support a parent who may be experiencing difficulty.
+Care needs to be exercised in those situations where the parent comes to depend upon the employee for support outside their professional role.
 This situation should be discussed with the senior manager and where necessary referrals made to the appropriate support agency.